-According to the Chinese government, unemployment is low (4% of all workers).
+According to the World Bank, in 2020 unemployment was low (4.2% of all workers).
 But many argue the true number of jobless is much higher.

 One explanation for China's low unemployment figures is that millions of workers, who have left their villages and towns to seek work in the cities, do not have a permanent address.
 This means they are not counted in official unemployment figures.